Dilly Beans Recipe for Canning

 - 1 tsp. cayenne pepper (optional, but you can add it to make this is a spicy dilly beans recipe)

 Pack each jar with beans lengthwise.
-You can also cut your beans short and pack them that way.
 I just think it looks nice to have them long and lengthwise.
 An easy way to do this is to tip the jar in your hand and fill it.
 This way, the beans stack nicely.

 Wipe rims clean.
-You don’t want any pickling solution or bean bits on the rim of the jar, as it may interfere with the sealing process.
-Place your flat lids and screw bands on finger tight.
+You don’t want any pickling solution or pieces of dill on the rim of the jar, as it may interfere with the sealing process.

 Canning Dilly Beans